Southampton-RSG-Training/project-novice/_episodes/03-boards.md

 * Only pull from `dev` to `master` when you think `dev` is stable.
 This is the version people will be downloading to verify the results from your papers.

 In industry, there's normally strict testing criteria for when you merge in feature branches or merge `dev` into `master`.
-That's a lot harder to apply in academia- in an experimental code, there is often no known ideal behaviour to test against, and you expect your code's output to change as you alter the equations and assumptions.
+That's a lot harder to apply in academia - in an experimental code, there is often no known ideal behaviour to test against, and you expect your code's output to change as you alter the equations and assumptions.